nigelrodrigues15/NigelR/README.md

 - [ ] Create rails backend and react frontend
 - [ ] Minimalist frontpage with custom url query
-- [ ] Create a static dummy form on the webpage
+- [ ] Links to other pages in website

 **Day 2**: Personal CV